kletobias/p2022/_projects/video-data-mining-real-estate-prediction-models-and-problem-solving-in-action.md

 ---
 layout: distill
-title: 'Data Mining: Real-Estate Prediction Models and Problem-Solving in Action'
+title: 'Video Data Mining: Real-Estate Prediction Models and Problem-Solving in Action'
 date: 2023-05-09
 description: 'In the current era of data-driven decision making, understanding the intricacies of data extraction, cleansing, validation, and enrichment is a valuable asset for businesses across all sectors.'
 img: 'assets/img/838338477938@+-791693336-video.webp'